 1. Major litigious, non-litigious, or administrative disputes in the recent 2 years and to the date of publication of the annual report that have been resolved or are still proceeding.
-Where such outcome may materially affect shareholders' equity or the prices of the securities, the facts of the litigation, amount of subject, the date of litigation, the main parties, and the status of the proceedings shall be disclosed: In October 2014, PCT International Inc. ("PCT"), one of the Company's customers, filed with the United States District Court a civil lawsuit against the Company alleging infringement of intellectual property rights, business confidentiality, and business opportunities.
-In September 2017, the Court granted judgment in favor of the Company and PCT takes nothing.
-PCT appealed against the judgment in October
+Where such outcome may materially affect shareholders' equity or the prices of the securities, the facts of the litigation, amount of subject, the date of litigation, the main parties, and the status of the proceedings shall be disclosed:

-2017.
-The Court of Appeals affirmed the dismissal of PCT's claims against the Company and denied PCT's petition for panel rehearing on 27 Jane, 2019.
+In October 2014, PCT International Inc. (PCT), one of the Company's customers, filed a civil lawsuit with the United States District Court against the Company alleging infringement of intellectual property rights, business confidentiality, and business opportunities.
+In September 2017, the Court granted judgment in favor of the Company and did not require the Company to be liable for any compensation to PCT.
+PCT appealed against the judgment in October 2017.
+The Court of Appeals affirmed the dismissal of PCT's claims against the Company and denied PCT's petition for panel rehearing on June 27, 2019.
 As a result, the Company's management believed that the case would not have a significant impact on the Company's financial position and operating activities.

 PCT owed the Company US\$6,648 thousand.
-The Company engaged lawyers and has filed civil lawsuits in the courts in the United States in February 2016 seeking PCT to pay the overdue trade.
+The Company engaged lawyers and has filed civil lawsuits in the courts of the United States (The Court) in February 2016 seeking PCT to pay the overdue trade receivables.
 In August 2017, the Court granted judgment in favor of the Company and awarded US\$9,463 thousand to the Company.
 PCT appealed against the judgment in September 2017.
 In January 2018, the Court ordered that approximately US\$2,222 thousand deposited in the Court Registry by PCT shall be paid to the Company in partial satisfaction of the US\$9,463 thousand judgment for the Company.
 PCT paid the compensation to the Company thereafter.
-As a result, the Company had reversed \$64,841 thousand expected credit loss on trade receivables (classified as other operating income and expenses) in 2018.
-On 16 May, 2019, the Court of Appeals affirmed the Judgment.
-On 15 November, 2019, PCT filed for bankrupty proceedings under Chapter 11 of the United States Bankruptcy Code.
-The Company engaged lawyears to pursue recovery of the remaing balance of the Judgment; however, as of March 20, 2020, the recovery of the remaining balance was still uncertain.
-The Company had recognized the remaining amount as impairment loss, the Company believed that the case would not have a significant impact on the Company's financial position and operating activities.
+In May 2019, the Court of Appeals affirmed the judgment and in November 2019, PCT filed for bankruptcy proceedings under Chapter 11 of the United States Bankruptcy Code.
+PCT and the Company filed for debt restructuring to the Court in June and August 2020 respectively.
+The Company filed for bankruptcy liquidation under Chapter 7 of the United States Bankruptcy Code in replacement of the bankruptcy proceedings mentioned previously in January 2021, however, PCT was against this proposal.
+The dispute remains uncertain and will be decided by the Court.
+The Company engaged lawyers to pursue recovery of the remaining balance.
+The Company had recognized the remaining amount as an impairment loss in previous years, and believed that the case would not have a significant impact on the Company's financial position and operating activities.

-- 2. Outcomes of major litigious, non-litigious, or administrative disputes that have been resolved or are still proceeding involving our company's directors, supervisors, president, the responsible person, large shareholders holding more than 10% of shares and the affiliated companies, and that may have serious impact on shareholders' equity or the prices of the securities in the recent 2 years and to the date on which the annual report is printed: None. - 3.
-Company's directors, supervisors, managerial officers and large shareholders holding more than 10% of shares involved in the event listed in Article 157 of the Securities and Exchange Act and the management of the company: None. - (XIII) Other major risks and response measures:
+2. Outcomes of major litigious, non-litigious, or administrative disputes that have been resolved or are still proceeding involving our company's directors, supervisors, president, the responsible person, large shareholders holding more than 10% of shares and the affiliated companies, and that may have serious impact on shareholders' equity or the prices of the securities in the recent 2 years and to the date on which the annual report is printed: None.

+3. Company's directors, supervisors, managerial officers and large shareholders holding more than 10% of shares involved in the event listed in Article 157 of the Securities and Exchange Act and the management of the company: None.

+(XIII) Other major risks and response measures: